risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-upstash-kafka.md

 # Ingesting Data from Upstash Kafka to RisingWave

 You can ingest data from Kafka deployed in Upstash into RisingWave.
-Upstash is a serverless platform that offers Redis, Kafka, and Qstash with the benefits of scalability, advanced security options, and dedicated support.
+Upstash is a serverless platform that offers Redis, Kafka, and Qstash, providing the benefits of scalability, advanced security options, and dedicated support.

 ## Set Up Kafka on Uptash